What is a Bachelor of Fashion Marketing and Enterprise?

 Career opportunities

-Successfully completing a Bachelor of Fashion Marketing and Enterprise will set you on your own fashion enterprise pathway, or open doors for a variety of roles in an existing fashion enterprise.
+The Bachelor of Fashion Marketing and Enterprise will help you break into your own fashion enterprise pathway, or open doors to roles in an existing fashion enterprise.

 Potential career paths